 Home to the tax office, the local land registry, the head police station, hospital and fire station, Dan Mai is the administrative capital of Koh Chang.
 As this east coast of the island slowly develops, it is also now home to a few places to stay, as well as plenty of local island life, a gently tiered waterfall and Chinese temple.

-Northern End and The Waterfall – Dan Mai
+Northern End of Dan Mai and The Waterfall

-Heading down the east coast road, you first pass Fuengfah Hotel, with a very good somtam restaurant next door, before dropping down a steep hill into the start of the village.
-A small back road on the left, decorated with Chinese lanterns, turns down to the sea, whilst the road proper arrives at the main local hospital, with the Koh Chang electricity centre opposite.
+A further steep hill leads into the start of the village.
+The back road on the left, decorated with Chinese lanterns, turns down to the sea, whilst the road proper arrives at the main local hospital, with the Koh Chang electricity centre opposite.

-Around one more bend, you reach the clearly signed turning for the waterfall, Klong Nonsi, with a small and very popular somtam cafe, just a few tables really, perched up on the slope at its start.
+Around one more bend with a decent noodle stand on the corner, you reach the clearly signed turning for the waterfall, Klong Nonsi.
+There’s a small and very popular somtam cafe, just a few tables really, perched up on the slope at its start.

-Follow this street to the end to park up – just put your 10bt in the pot – and from there, it’s about 10 to 15 minutes through the orchards until you reach the river.
-On the opposite bank, you’ll find some useful steps to get you going and then you can climb up the tiers towards the top.
+For the waterfall, follow this street inland to the parking at the end – you pop 10bt in the pot – and then on foot, it’s a gentle 10 to 15 minute stroll through the orchards until you reach the river itself.
+On the opposite bank, you’ll find some useful steps to get you going on your ascent upriver but after those, there will be a fair bit of clambering up the banks of each tier if you want make the top.